Dido: Dido flees Tyre

 Virgil names Belus as Dido's father; this figure is occasionally referred to as Belus II by later commentators to distinguish him from Belus, son of Poseidon, and a figure in earlier Greek mythology.
 Classicist T. T. Duke suggests that this is a hypocoristicon of the historical father of Pygmalion and Dido, Mattan I, also known as MTN-BʿL (Matan-Baʿal, 'Gift of the Lord').

 The Aeneid's narrative closely follows that of Trogus and Justin.
 However, while Trogus names the character Elissa, Virgil uses Dido as nominative, but uses Elissa (Eliza) in oblique cases.
-Virgil's Dido was a princess of Tyre married to Sychaeus (Acerbas), a wealthy priest of Hercules, while her father was still alive.
-Sychaeus had a large store of hidden wealth, and Dido's brother Pygmalion murdered the priest so he could claim his wealth for himself.
+Virgil's Dido was a princess of Tyre who married Sychaeus (Acerbas), a wealthy priest of Hercules, while her father was still alive.
+Sychaeus had a large store of hidden wealth, and Dido's brother Pygmalion murdered the priest so he could claim this wealth for himself.
 Sychaeus appeared to Dido in a dream, revealed her brother's actions and the true location of his wealth, and urged her to flee Tyre.
 She obeyed, and left the city with those who hated or feared Pygmalion.